-Operating deficit of £395k pre FRS 102 pension adjustment.
+The result for the year was an operating deficit of £3,617k pre-profit on disposal of fixed assets and FRS 102 pension adjustment.
 The objective was for a surplus.
 Results have been impacted through the Covid-19 pandemic.

-The College is committed to observing the importance of sector measures and indicators and uses the FE Choices website which looks at measures such as success rates.
+The College is committed to observing the importance of sector measures and indicators and uses the FE Choices website which looks at measures such as achievement rates.
 The College is required to complete the annual Finance Record for the Education and Skills Funding Agency ("ESFA").
-The College is assessed by the ESFA as having a "Good" financial health grading.
+The College is assessed by the ESFA as having a "requires improvement" financial health grading.